Dominated Pesin theory: convex sum of hyperbolic measures: Introduction

 \end{corollary}

 As noticed above, convex combinations of the measures associated to homoclinically related periodic orbits are limits of periodic orbits in the same class.
-As a direct consequence we get the following.
+Observing that if $\mu$ is hyperbolic ergodic then it can be approximated by periodic orbits (see Corollary~\ref{corpro:sylvnew}), as a direct consequence we get the following.